hashicorp/terraform-website/content/source/docs/enterprise/capacity.html.md

 page_title: "Capacity and Performance - Terraform Enterprise"
 ---

-# Private Terraform Enterprise Capacity and Performance (Installer)
+# Terraform Enterprise Capacity and Performance (Installer)

-The maximum capacity and performance of Private Terraform Enterprise (PTFE) is dependent entirely on the resources provided by the Linux instance it is installed on.
-There are a few settings that allow the capacity that PTFE uses to be adjusted to suit the instance.
+The maximum capacity and performance of Terraform Enterprise is dependent entirely on the resources provided by the Linux instance it is installed on.
+There are a few settings that allow Terraform Enterprise's capacity to be adjusted to suit the instance.

 ## Memory + Concurrency

 The amount of memory to allocate to a Terraform run and the number of concurrent runs are the primary elements in understanding capacity above the base services.

-By default, PTFE allocates 256 MB of memory to each Terraform run, with a default concurrency of 10 parallel runs.
+By default, Terraform Enterprise allocates 256 MB of memory to each Terraform run, with a default concurrency of 10 parallel runs.
-Therefore, by default PTFE requires 2.6 GB of memory reserved for runs.
+Therefore, by default Terraform Enterprise requires 2.6 GB of memory reserved for runs.

-After factoring in the memory needed to run the base services that make up the application, the default memory footprint of PTFE is approximately 4 GB.
+After factoring in the memory needed to run the base services that make up the application, the default memory footprint of Terraform Enterprise is approximately 4 GB.

 ### Settings